BaptisteRomezin/Hackaton-Marmiton/README.md

 Created a streamlit app to see the results.

 For now only the neural network and the streamlit app are here.
-The reste will come soon.
+The rest will come soon.